DecisionsDev/odm-docker-kubernetes/azure/README.md

 - PASSWORD : The database password
 - SERVERNAME : The name of the database server name

-It should be something like in the following extract, if you have not changed the values of the command line.
+It should be something like in the following extract, if you have not changed the values of the command line.??

 ```xml
  <properties